MINISTRY OF PETROLEUM & NATURAL GAS

 -

-Appeal Against NOC Cancellation: If a District Authority cancels a
+- Appeal Against NOC Cancellation: If a District Authority cancels a No-Objection Certificate (NOC), the appeal goes to the authority directly above the District Authority.

 -